writethedocs/www/meta/starting.rst

 ============
-Docs on Docs
+Starting off
 ============

 So, you want to write the docs for your project?

-    What on earth do I write?
+    *Where on earth do I start?*

-Well, you've come to the write place.
+Well, you've come to the write (sic) place.

-The goal here is to explain how to write docs, and what you should be doing.
+The goal here is to explain how to write docs, how to get the time to write docs, and what you should be striving for with those docs.
 A lot of projects are different, and a lot are the same.
-We will be covering the tactics to write documentation for a few different topics.
-Choose your audience below and let us start talking to them.
+We will be covering the tactics for a few different groups.

 Open Source Developers
 ----------------------

-You have some awesome open source code.
-Too bad nobody is using it.
+You have some awesome open source code, but nobody knows how to use it.
 The chance of someone discovering and using your awesome code goes up greatly with good documentation.

 Start with the :doc:`basics`, and that should give you some food for thought to get started.